AcuGIS/Tile-Portal/docs/source/createdb.rst

 Create Database
 ======================

-If you do not have an existing PostGIS database, you can create one from your QGIS Project.
+You can create a new empty PostGIS database or create a PostGIS database from a data file or backup.

-1. Export your layer(s)
+1. Create
 ------------------------

 Right click on layer > Export > Save As > GeoPackage